vidtec/rtp-packet/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apacje License 2.0 - see the [LICENSE](LICENSE) file for details

+## Thanks

+This project acknowledges the EJ Technologies' assistance to the open-source community through it's open-source [java profiler](https://www.ej-technologies.com/products/jprofiler/overview.html) licensing.
+Thank you.